Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 If you get AIOSEO Pro, you can get more powerful SEO capabilities.

-5. Create Automatic Backups with UpdraftPlus
+6. Create Automatic Backups with Duplicator

-You can create daily automatic backups for your WordPress site with Jetpack; however, it’s only available for the paid users.
+You can create daily automatic backups for your WordPress site with Jetpack; however, it’s only available for paid users.

-6. Enable Spam Filtering Free with Akismet
+7. Enable Spam Filtering Free with Akismet

-Jetpack paid plan users can enjoy spam filtering feature on their website.
+Jetpack paid plan users can enjoy the spam filtering feature on their website.
 It is enabled by Akismet plugin integration.

 Akismet

-7. Add Stylish Social Share Buttons with Shared Counts
+8. Add Stylish Social Share Buttons with Shared Counts

-You can use Shared Counts plugin on your self-hosted WordPress website to get the social sharing buttons.
+You can use the Shared Counts plugin on your self-hosted WordPress website to get the social sharing buttons.

 Shared Counts